|

 distant flights, and he never did see India with his own eyes.

-Nevertheless, his colleagues note that despite a hard life,
+Nevertheless, his colleagues note that inspite of a hard life,

-Brodov always remained a good-natured and cheerful person
+Vasily Brodov always remained good-natured and cheerful personality

 with a subtle sense of humour.
 He maintained his physical

-and mental health with the daily yoga exercises that he had
+and mental health with daily yoga exercises that he had mastered

 Professor